-- 8.1 Describe the key underwriting criteria for motor insurance, health insurance and personal insurances. - 8.2 Describe the key underwriting criteria for commercial property insurance, including fire and special perils, theft insurance, glass insurance and money insurance. - 8.3 Describe the key underwriting criteria for pecuniary insurances, including legal expense insurance and business interruption insurance. - 8.4 Describe the key underwriting criteria for liability insurance, including employers' liability, public liability, pollution liability, products liability and professional indemnity. - 8.5 Describe the key underwriting criteria for extended warranties. - 8.6 Describe the procedures commonly used to discourage individuals from making fraudulent claims. - 8.7 Describe the procedures commonly used to detect fraudulent claims. - 8.8 Explain the consequences of fraudulent claims for the insurer, their insureds and the fraudulent claimant. - 8.9 Explain the effect on insurance of data protection legislation. - 8.10 Explain the importance of the fair treatment of customers and positive customer outcomes, including Consumer Duty.
+- 8.1 Describe the key underwriting criteria for motor insurance, health insurance and personal insurances. - 8.2 Describe the key underwriting criteria for commercial property insurance, including fire and special perils, theft insurance, glass insurance and money insurance. - 8.3 Describe the key underwriting criteria for pecuniary insurances, including legal expense insurance and business interruption insurance. - 8.4 Describe the key underwriting criteria for liability insurance, including employers' liability, public liability, pollution liability, product liability and professional indemnity. - 8.5 Describe the key underwriting criteria for extended warranties. - 8.6 Describe the procedures commonly used to discourage individuals from making fraudulent claims. - 8.7 Describe the procedures commonly used to detect fraudulent claims. - 8.8 Explain the consequences of fraudulent claims for the insurer, their insureds and the fraudulent claimant. - 8.9 Explain how the fair treatment of customers and positive customer outcomes relates to insurance policies.

-9. Understand the principles and practices of pricing.
+Understand the principles and practices of pricing.